Globally for all events: wrapper.event.default.command.argv.<n> property, or

 (stripquotes property = TRUE)

-This is necessary to allow for file references which contain spaces.
+This is necessary to allow for file references that contain spaces.

-For parameters like the one below, it would not otherwise be possible to decide
+For parameters like the example below, it would not otherwise be possible to decide

 when to remove quotes and when to leave them alone.

-All other characters except for the followings will remain unchanged.
+All other characters except for the following will remain unchanged.